wataridori/chatwork-sdk/readme.md

 composer require wataridori/chatwork-sdk
 ```

-or add `wataridori/chatwork-sdk` into the require section of your `composer.json` file then run `composer update`
+Or add `wataridori/chatwork-sdk` into the require section of your `composer.json` file then run `composer update`

 ## Usage